msmithr/EvolutionaryNeuralNetwork/README.md

 ## Saving and Loading
 Using the "Save NN" button, the user can save a trained Neural Network, to avoid having to train again in the future.
 This writes all of the information needed to construct the network out to a file.
 Using "Load NN", the user can reload one of these files to re-obtain the network without training.

+## Example Data Files
+Two example data files are included, wineData and chessData. wineData includes chemical analysis of various wines and information about where they came from. chessData includes information about rook-king vs king endgames in chess, and depth of win for white.
+That is, how many moves is white from winning, optimally.
+Also included is a pre-trained neural network for the wineData.